off-by-some/fynx/README.md

 The preview function triggers automatically, but only when all conditions align.
 You never manually check whether to show the preview—the reactive graph handles that coordination.

-## Going Deeper
+## Advanced Features

-FynX supports more sophisticated patterns for complex applications.
-Store-level reactions give you snapshots of all observables whenever anything changes, perfect for logging or persistence:
+FynX supports sophisticated patterns for complex applications:

+**Store-level reactions** give you snapshots of all observables whenever anything changes—perfect for logging or persistence:

 ```python
 @reactive(UserProfile)